ximinng/PyTorch-SVGRender/README.md

 <h2 align="center">❓ FAQ</h2>
 <p align="right"><a href="#ptsvg"><sup>▴ Back to top</sup></a></p>

-- Q: Where can I get more scripts and visualizations?
+- **Q: Where can I get more scripts and visualizations?**
 - A: Check the [pytorch-svgrender.readthedocs.io](https://pytorch-svgrender.readthedocs.io/en/latest/index.html).

-- Q: An error says HuggingFace cannot find the model in the disk cache.
+- **Q: An error says HuggingFace cannot find the model in the disk cache.**
 - A: Add *`diffuser.download=True`* to the command for downloading model checkpoints the **first time** you run the script.

-- Q: It says xFormers is not built with CUDA support or xFormers cannot load C++/CUDA extensions.
+- **Q: It says xFormers is not built with CUDA support or xFormers cannot load C++/CUDA extensions.**
 - A: You need to install xFormers again using the command *`pip install --pre -U xformers`* instead of the conda one.

 <h2 align="center">🗒 TODO</h2>
 <p align="right"><a href="#ptsvg"><sup>▴ Back to top</sup></a></p>

 - [ ] SVG Layout Pipeline: Given words and layout attrs, returning layout in SVG format.
-- [x] SVGDreamer supports fp16 optimization.
+- [x] integrated SVGDreamer & SVGDreamer supports fp16 optimization.
-- [x] integrated SVGDreamer.

 <h2 align="center">🤝 Contribution</h2>